 - freshly grated shredded sharp cheddar (pre-shredded cheese has additives, and the sauce is best if you only use cheddar cheese that you shred yourself)

-- american cheese (I love the combination of cheddar and american, but you can substitute in colby jack or another melty cheese you love)
+- American cheese (I love the combination of cheddar and American, but you can substitute in colby jack or another melty cheese you love)

 - Make sure you bring the water and milk up to a boil before you add the pasta.